 Key Evidence: In a long-term study of Canadian surveillance data researchers found that immunocompromised people were at a 12-fold risk of invasive pneumococcal disease (IPD) compared to healthy people.
 In addition, the risk of death from IPD in immunocompromised people was found to be 30-80% higher than healthy individuals who had contracted IPD.
 10 years after introduction of PCV7 in Canada, the incidence of IPD due to serotypes included in the vaccine had decreased by 90%.

 Shigayeva, A., Rudnick, W., Green, K., et al 2016.
 Invasive pneumococcal disease among immunocompromised persons: implications for vaccination programs.
 Clinical Infectious Disease.
 62:139-47.

-A study of children under 5 years of age in Dhaka Bangladesh found that severely malnourished children were nearly 8 times more likely to suffer death from diarrhea than those who were not severely malnourished.
+Key Evidence: A study of children under 5 years of age in Dhaka, Bangladesh found that severely malnourished children were nearly 8 times more likely to suffer death from diarrhea than those who were not severely malnourished.

 Chisti, M.J., Pietroni, M.A., Smith, J.H., et al 2011.
 Predictors of death in under-five children with diarrhoea admitted to a critical care ward in an urban hospital in Bangladesh.
 Acta Paediatrica.
 100:e275-9.